videothrone/grocery-list/README.md

 ## Tech

-- Vue 3 is bootstrapped /w Vite, Material Design and Markup / Icon elements done with Vuetify, basic tests /w Vitest, routing /w Vue-Router
+- Vue 3 is bootstrapped with Vite, Material Design and Markup / Icon elements done with Vuetify, basic tests with Vitest, routing with Vue-Router
 - Since I have no deeper knowledge of Vuetify, this app is using the standard dark theme, which I've modified /w some theme and SCSS-Overrides

 ## Preview